Codex + Claude Workflows / Applied

 01

-Explain the video's core claim as: Extend Codex with better context, browser verification, project structure, and tool-aware workflows.
+State the transcript-backed claim in your own words: Extend Codex with better context, browser verification, project structure, and tool-aware workflows.

 02